The Aim of the Learning Support Department

 The setting’s arrangements for supporting pupils with special educational needs in transferring between phases of education

 Effective, supportive and nurturing transition arrangements from primary schools to Gartree are crucial to ensure a smooth transition process for identified pupils.
 There are a number of opportunities where Gartree and primary schools work together using science, maths, and technology to create a friendly and welcoming experience for primary school pupils, where members of staff visit primaries and teach a lesson.
-For pupils with identified SEN, towards the end of their time at primary school, transition will start with the attendance of the SENCo at the annual review or multi-agency meetings for these children.
-In liaison with primary schools, enhanced transitions are offered for vulnerable pupils where it is felt they would benefit from additional time at the school to experience what is on offer.
+For pupils with identified SEN, towards the end of their time at primary school, transition will start with liaison with the primary school SENCo.
+Enhanced transitions are offered for pupils where it is felt they would benefit from additional time at the school to experience what is on offer.
+An additional visit is arranged during the summer term to allow pupils with SEND or anxiety to have further experience of Gartree life.
+In addition, there is the opportunity for parents of these pupils to meet the SENCo at the Open Evening held every September for Year 6 students.
+This allows parents to chat with a member of the Learning Support Team who may be able to reassure parents of any concerns they have.